t-mullen/hyperhost/README.md

 ### Custom Usage

-The demo at https://rationalcoding.github.io/HyperHost/ is just one use-case of HyperHost.
+The demo at https://rationalcoding.github.io/hyperhost/ is just one use-case.
 You can easily integrate instant hosting over WebRTC into any project.
 ```javascript
 var host = new HyperHost(); // Create a new HyperHost instance